njelich/njelich.github.io/_tabs/press-kit.md

 # the default layout is 'page'
 icon: fas fa-newspaper
 order: 5
+glightbox: false
 ---

 ## Short Bio

 Noah Jelich is a security researcher and software engineer at [Oasis](https://oasis.net/), specializing in blockchain security, TEE technology, and privacy systems.
-A former audit lead at [Hacken](https://hacken.io/) and advisor to [Cyber Capital](https://www.cyber.capital/), he contributes to [Security Alliance](https://www.securityalliance.org/) and speaks globally on security and privacy.
+A former audit lead at [Hacken](https://hacken.io/), he also advises [Cyber Capital](https://www.cyber.capital/), and contributes to [Security Alliance](https://www.securityalliance.org/) and speaks globally on security and privacy.

 **Location / Timezone**: Croatia / CEST (Central European Standard Time)